Tatshenshini River Rafting

 Lake at Walker Glacier on Tatshenshini River Trip

-Each Summer we run 1-3 rafting trips in Alaska.
-We always include our Tatshenshini Rafting Expedition, one of the most visually exciting rivers in the world.
+Rafting the Tatshenshini River with Colorado River and Trail Expeditions is as amazing as rafting the Grand Canyon– in a totally different setting.
+Many have said the Tatshenshini River is the most visually exciting landscape in the world.
 On this rafting trip, you will experience eagles soaring, grizzlies roaring, and glaciers reaching close to the river’s edge.
 As the river grows from a small alpine stream to a major waterway of great proportions, so too grows the landscape, until in the final days, 15,000-foot snow capped peaks encircle the horizon.

 Incredible Biological and Geological diversity along the Tatshenshini River